JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

 <hr>

-<ins>Step 7:<ins> Viewing Logs remotely <br />
+<ins>Step 6:<ins> Monitoring Logs Remotely <br />

-Go to start menu on your virtual machine and type Event viewer.
-Under event viewer wizard, go to Windows Logs> Security All the events will be loaded in some time under the Security Number of events tabs.

-Here, lets make a scenario of failure login (by typing wrong password) and recheck the Security events.
-Lets assume that someone tried to login to our desktop but failed and we will look the event report details.
+While logged in on your VM navigate to the *Event Viewer* by searching for it in the start menu.
+Once it launches, navigate to *Windows Logs* and select the Security section.
+It may take a moment for all the security events to load under the "Number of events" tab.
+  - *Imagine that someone tried to access your desktop but didn’t succeed.
+Go back to the Security section and locate the event that corresponds to this failed login.
+You’ll be able to view detailed information about the attempt in the event report.*

+Let’s simulate a failed login attempt by entering an incorrect password.
+This is going to generate a new event in the Security log that we can go back and look at!

-To do that, from our home desktop, we will again open the remote desktop connection and put the IP address of our virtual machine.
-And try to login with wrong credentials.
-We will refresh the security events on the virtual machine and visualize the new failure login event.
+To do that, we will once again open the remote desktop connection and enter the IP address of our virtual machine.
+And try to log in with FALSE credentials.

+  - We will refresh "security events" on the virtual machine and visualize the new failed login event.